ankrh/MCmatlab/README.md

 `model.HS.plotTempLimits`
 [deg C]
 An array of two values designating the expected range of temperatures, used only for setting the color scale in the plot.
+One or both values can be NaN to let the limit be set to the minimum or maximum of the data.
+For example [NaN 100] means the lower color limit is automatically set to the minimum value in the data, but the upper color limit is fixed at 100.

 `model.HS.nUpdates`
 [-]